exakat/exakat/docs/Rules.rst

 Suggestions
 ^^^^^^^^^^^

-* Modify arguments before reinjecting them in the same method
+* Modify arguments before injecting them again in the same method
-* Use different values when callling the same method
+* Use different values when calling the same method

 +-------------+------------------------------+
 | Short name  | Structures/InfiniteRecursion |